 - Manual snapshots, which are created manually.
-You can create snapshots for an elastic block storage device at any time to back up data. - Auto snapshots, which are created automatically according to the automatic snapshot policy applied to an elastic block storage device.
+You can create snapshots for a disk at any time. - Auto snapshots, which are created automatically according to the automatic snapshot policy.
 You can create an automatic snapshot policy and apply it to the storage device.
-Then snapshots will be created automatically at the given time points.
+The snapshots will then be created automatically at the specified time points.